Fear slows progress toward our goals, but there are things we can do about it! ⇔

 External vs Internal Fear

 There are two common sources of fear: things outside, and things inside; or put another way: fear caused by others and fear that rises from inside ourselves.
-External fears might include threats from others, such as physical threats from someone stronger than you, or someone who has the power to hurt you.
+External fears include threats from things like a virus/disease or threats from others, such as physical threats from someone stronger than you.
 Another external source of fear is conflict with others, such as emotional abuse that comes from a boss or parent.
 Another is a physical problem or limitation, such as situations caused by a handicap, age or illness.
+External fears relate to real or exaggerated threats from things that have the power to hurt you.

 If the source of a fear is external, you might simply need to run away (if you can).
 If there is a dangerous lion ahead, you need to turn around!
 If your doctor warns you to stop eating chocolate or peanuts, then stop.
+If experts say we all need to reduce contact with each other, to mitigate the spread of a new virus, then “Social distance for a time” is a good idea.
 Let this fear be a “good thing,” helping you to change your situation or your behavior.

 But perhaps you can’t run away from your external source of fear, and there is nothing you can do about it.
 You need help.
 You need a savior.
 You need to be healed.
 But while you wait on external help to solve this external problem, there is one thing you need while you wait: that is hope.
 Hope is an internal confidence that things will get better.
 Hope is a positive attitude, based on inconclusive evidence.
 But in the end, hope is a choice you can make.